 The study will take place in an obstacle-free space for minimal movement.
 We encourage the participants to take a rest between trials or at any point needed to avoid possible motion sickness.

 Quantitative performance data will be automatically captured by the computer and AR device such as time and trial accuracy.
 Qualitative feedback will be recorded by the experimenter in digital documents.
+We will only video record users' hand gestures.
+The entire experiment session will be audio recorded as well.

 What data will you collect during the study and how you will obtain them?
 Please include descriptions of electronic data collection, database matching, and app-based data collection:

-The AR program automatically logs important data such as time stamp, target ID and user selection.
-The data will be stored in *.csv files and exported in a password protected desktop computer in the Sandbox for further data analysis.
+The AR program automatically logs data of interest such as timestamps, target object ID, and user selection.
+The data will be stored in *.csv files and exported in a password-protected desktop computer in the Sandbox for further data analysis.

-The qualitative data will be recorded in the experimenter's password protected computer and then transferred to the desktop computer in the Sandbox.
+The qualitative data will be stored in the experimenter's password protected computer and then transferred to the desktop computer in the Sandbox.

+We will video record users hand gestures during the experiment.
+We will ensure only users' hands will appear in the video.
+We will also record the audio during the experiment session for further qualitative analysis.
+Both video and audio data will be stored in a password-protected desktop computer in the Sandbox.

 Who will transcribe or code audio and/or video recordings?: